-How many days are you offered?
+- How many days are you offered?

-How does paid time off (PTO) accrue?
+- How does paid time off (PTO) accrue?

-What happens if you don’t use all of our vacation days in a calendar year – do they roll over or disappear entirely?
+- What happens if you don’t use all of our vacation days in a calendar year – do they roll over or disappear entirely?

-Is your sick day allowance bundled together with PTO, or separated?
+- Is your sick day allowance bundled together with PTO or separated?

-Are you allowed to take unpaid time off if you max out on your PTO?
+- Are you allowed to take unpaid time off if you max out on your PTO?

 If you’re considering a new opportunity elsewhere and trying to determine whether your current vacation time package will be a make or break, consider using your familiarity with your company’s policies as leverage and negotiate what you’d like your employer to provide.

-2. Plan Around Your Next Performance Review
+2. Ask for More Vacation Time During Your Next Performance Review

 If you know you’ve done a stellar job and are expecting your next performance review to go really well, use this opportunity to ask for more time off, just like you would if you were negotiating a raise.

 It’s easy to get a bit emotional or heated when it comes to performance reviews, especially if you feel that you’re deserving of more than what you currently receive, but do your best to keep a positive yet resolute attitude.

-I really enjoy working here, but additional time off would keep me happier and more productive at this company.
+- I really enjoy working here, but additional time off would keep me happier and more productive at this company.

-Would you be open to giving me an additional [X amount] of vacation per year in recognition of the hard work I’ve been doing, and the value I’ve been adding to our team?
+- Would you be open to giving me an additional [X amount] of vacation per year in recognition of the hard work I’ve been doing and the value I’ve been adding to our team?

-I appreciate the positive feedback on my performance!
+- I appreciate the positive feedback on my performance!
 I would be interested in discussing an increase in vacation time in lieu of a raise.
 Is that something you would be open to exploring?

 3. Prepare Proof Points

 Write down everything you’ve contributed – every goal you’ve achieved, every way you’ve enhanced your team, and every way you’ve grown since your last review.
-Bolster your argument with numbers, stats, or testimonials from peers, if you can get your hands on them.
+Bolster your argument with numbers, stats, or testimonials from peers if you can get your hands on them.